Anthony Rizzo Player Props: Yankees vs. Cubs

 Anthony Rizzo At The Plate

+- Rizzo has 79 hits this season and a team-best OBP of .350.

-- Among the qualifying hitters in MLB, his batting average ranks 74th, his on-base percentage ranks 33rd, and he is 95th in the league in slugging.
+- Among qualifying hitters in MLB, he ranks 71st in batting average, 36th in on-base percentage, and 95th in slugging.

-- In 26 games this year (31.7%), Rizzo has picked up an RBI, and in nine of those games (11.0%) he had two or more.
-He has also driven in three or more of his team's runs in three contests.
+- Rizzo has picked up an RBI in 31.3% of his games this year, with two or more RBI in 10.8% of his games.
+He has also plated three or more runs in three contests.

-- In 41.5% of his games this season, he has scored at least once.
-And he's had seven games with multiple runs (8.5%).
+- He has scored in 34 of 83 games this season, and more than once 7 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.